 Having cut off the pointless banter of the machine, it continued with a neutral tone that bore no emotion, as if Church had smitten its enthusiasm with his words.

-Yes, yes, of course Operator.
+Of course Operator.
 The close proximity from Niddhog's discharge caused an impact that rendered you unconscious.
 You were carried to the infirmary by Academy instructors.
-You are still in your suit because Failsafe Tau 29X-SS prevents Exeter from shutting down while the pilot is unconscious.
+You are still in your suit because Fail-safe Tau 29X-SS prevents Exeter from shutting down while the pilot is unconscious.
 I also regret to inform you that you missed earlier.
 Your opponent is still very much alive and his Byakushiki has only suffered level C structural damage.
+Exeter on the other hand, has suffered no damage to the frame.
+Weapons are generally not as effective against their creators...

 Cerberus thought this was a joke.
 Oh, nonsense Operator!
 Why waste such an opportunity?
 There is no need to feel ashamed about missing your target.
 Niddhog has quite a kick-